A short tour of operator learning theory: Convergence rates, statistical limits, and open questions: Error bounds for empirical risk minimization

 Observe that, since $p \in (0,1)$, the first term $\tilde{n}^{- \min\{1/p, \gamma, \nu\}+1/2}$ of the error bound \eqref{eq:upper_cs_bound} is faster than the Monte Carlo rate $n^{-1/2}$ as soon as $\min\{\gamma, \nu\} > 1$.
 This fast algebraic rate, made possible by the holomorphic regularity of the operator $\mathscr{G}$, is optimal (up to log factors) in a minimax sense; see Thm.~\ref{thm:minimax_holo}.
 This rate, however, does not immediately imply decay of the generalization error \eqref{eq:upper_cs_bound} unless the noise is absent ($\sigma=0$) or assumed to be vanishing as $n\to\infty$.
 Notice that the latter scenario is indeed possible: consider, for instance, $\{e_i\}$ arising from numerical PDE solvers whose error can be progressively reduced by considering finer and finer discretizations as the sample size grows.

 In line with other bounds proved in the context of function approximation, sometimes referred to as \emph{practical existence theorems} \cite{adcock2024learning, adcock2025near, franco2025practical}, the proof of Thm.~\ref{thm:upper_cs} relies on a construction that emulates a sparse polynomial approximation scheme based on compressed sensing \cite{adcock2022sparse}.
-This leads to a special structure for the networks in the class $\mathscr{N}$ in Thm.~\ref{thm:upper_cs}.
-Specifically, while the last layer of a network in $\mathscr{N}$ is a standard fully connected and trainable one, the weights and biases from the first to the second-to-last layer are ``handcrafted.''
-This means that during training, they can only take values from a large but finite set.
+This leads to a class of networks $\mathscr{N}$ with a precise and special structure.
+Specifically, while the last layer of a network in $\mathscr{N}$ is a standard fully connected and trainable one, the weights and biases from the first to the second-to-last layer are ``handcrafted''.
+This means that, during training, they can only take values from a large but finite set.
 This set corresponds to networks that approximate orthogonal polynomials whose \emph{weighted cardinality} does not exceed a certain threshold \cite[App.~D]{adcock2024optimal}.
-Notably, the class $\mathscr{N}$ is ``problem agnostic,'' i.e., it is independent of the parameter $b$ defining the smoothness of $\mathscr{G}$.
+Notably, the class $\mathscr{N}$ is ``problem agnostic'', i.e., it is independent of the parameter $b$ defining the smoothness of $\mathscr{G}$.

 Although the analysis in \cite{adcock2024optimal} considers tanh activations, the same arguments can be readily adapted to other ones, e.g., ReLU.
 In addition, Thm.~\ref{thm:upper_cs} can be extended to hold for operators between Banach spaces and deliver $L^\infty_\varrho(\mathcal{U}; \mathcal{V})$ error bounds.
+Finally, similarly to $\tau$ of Thm.~\ref{thm:upper_ep}, the constant $\delta$ of Thm.~\ref{thm:upper_cs} is an artifact of the proof and can be chosen arbitrarily close (but not equal) to zero.